Ford-Luxoft/os_sdl_evolution/proposals/nnnn-remote_atf_testing.md

 ATF should use this API for sending/receiving data as a simulation of the HMI side.

 Remote connection as a simulation of Mobile side may be done in scope of the following proposal : [ATF support of additional transports (BT and USB)](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0126-atf-additional-transports.md).
 Or by using of Wi-Fi (TCP) transport, in this case there is no additional implementation required.

+### Open source implementation of Remote Adapter

+Open source implementation of Remote Adapter Server will support appropriate transports to test open source SDL :
+ - TCP for mobile connections (additional transports for automated testing provided in separate proposal)
+ - Web socket for HMI connection.

+Remote Adapter Server is a components with listed transport agnostic interfaces, so for OEM it can be implemented for another transports, or API of Remote Adapter Server can be extended in case if OEM implementation of SDL requires any additional functionality.

 ## Potential downsides